15 Fun Things To Do In College Station That You Didn't Know

 9. Learn at the Museum of the American GI

-Fun Fact: The Museum of the American GI holds one of the largest collections of functioning World War II vehicles in the U.S., including tanks and Jeeps used in film productions.
+The Museum of the American GI owns one of the largest collections of operational WWII tanks in the country.

 10. Go Wild at Aggieland Safari